JSSatchell/HyperSearch/README.md

 #### NAVIGATION

-Navigate the favorites menu easily with Alt + 1-9 or Alt + X for the exit menu.
+Navigate the favorites menu easily with `Alt`+`1` - `9` or `Alt`+`X` for the exit menu.

 Type in the search bar and press enter to search the internet via your default search engine (see changing the default search engine below)

-Type * at the beginning of your search to search the index on the left instead
+Type a `Space` at the beginning of your search to search the index on the left instead

-    *Category Name
+    _Category Name

-If the search starts with * pressing Enter will set the focus to the links window below the search bar.
-Pressing Enter again will activate the highlighted link.
+If the search starts with a `Space`, pressing `Enter` will set the focus to the links window below the search bar.
+Pressing `Enter` again will activate the highlighted link.

-If focus is on the search bar, Tab will first go to the index which can be navigated by pressing the letter corresponding to the first letter of the desired category.
-A second Tab will highlight the links window.
+If focus is on the search bar, `Tab` will first go to the index which can be navigated by pressing the letter corresponding to the first letter of the desired category.
+A second `Tab` will highlight the links window.

+`Shift`+`A` and `Shift`+`D` will also toggle between the two listboxes, skipping the search bar.

+If one of the listboxes is active, `Shift`+`W` and `Shift`+`S` will toggle the slection up and down, respectively.

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)